 A story about a woman in her mid-thirties who ends up living with a man in his early sixties.
 The title comes from the salty ocean air that flows into the car as the two take drives together around the small fishing village that is their home.
 The man is a longtime family friend who just can't say no when asked for help, a foible that the woman and her family have frequently taken advantage of in the past to borrow money.
 The woman has lost her sense of direction in life after a brief affair with a dissolute, handsome local actor who still often occupies her thoughts.
 The gloomy sense of dejection she feels combines with a clear-sighted understanding of her own situation and a defiance of small-town morality to create an ironic and yet sympathetic portrait of the main character.

 The story is more of a character study than anything else, and as such it does a good job of conveying the uniqueness of the aging man's personality as well as that of the narrator.
-The members of the selection committee who opposed giving the prize to "Salty Drives" (especially Ishihara Shintarō and Murakami Ryū), tended to be put off by the lack of both dramatic interest and thematic ambition.
-Those who liked the story (Kuroi Senji, Miura Tetsuo, Takagi Nobuko, and Kōno Taeko) were attracted to the skillful portrayal of character and to the ironical, somewhat melancholic sense of humor they discerned.
+The members of the selection committee who opposed awarding the prize to Shoppai doraibu (especially Ishihara Shintarō and Murakami Ryū), tended to be put off by the lack of both dramatic interest and thematic ambition.
+Those who liked the story (Kuroi Senji, Miura Tetsuo, Takagi Nobuko, and Kōno Taeko) were attracted to the skillful portrayal of character and to the ironical, somewhat melancholy sense of humor.
 The general feeling was that the story is comparatively slight, and many on the committee appear to have been tempted to give the award instead to a story by Nakamura Fuminori titled Jū (The Gun).
 It is almost as if the committee decided to give the award to Daidō on the basis of her technical improvement as an author (she has been an Akutagawa Prize candidate three times previously).
-This should probably be counted as one of the weaker recommendations for the prize in recent years.
+This should therefore probably be counted as one of the weaker recommendations for the prize in recent years.

 Hariganemushi (The Hairworm) by Yoshimura Man'ichi